Understanding Transactions and Payment Status

 "I can't edit a completed transaction"

-Completed transactions are locked and cannot be directly edited.
+Completed transactions are locked to preserve an accurate audit trail.
 To correct a completed transaction:

 - Create a new transaction with the correct details